-Here, we're featuring just some of the dimensional tile collections available through Architectural Ceramics.
+Here, we're featuring just some of the dimensional tile collections available through Architessa.
 Breeze through each one; from natural stone and cement, to ceramic and glass, we offer dimensional tile in a range of material types.

-At AC, we have a soft spot this hard-surface natural stone dimensional tile that mixes warm texture with cool sophistication.
+At Achitessa, we have a soft spot this hard-surface natural stone dimensional tile that mixes warm texture with cool sophistication.

-Our Ambra Collection, is a specialty line that features a 24"x24" large-format, hand-carved stone tile with a honed and polished finish.
+Our CARVED Collection, is a specialty line that features a 24"x24" large-format, hand-carved stone tile with a honed and polished finish.
 The dimensional pattern reminds us of a blowing breeze or flowing water.

 Choose from three colorways (listed from left to right): Bianco Carrara, Lake Blue, or Gris.
 Within each natural stone type, natural veining and slight variation is to be expected.
 Want to learn more about natural stone as a tile material?
 Visit our blog: Expect the Unexpected from Tile Variation.